OpenChain-Project/conformance-questionnaire/README.md

 All released versions since version 1.2 are maintained in a branch identified by the release.

 ## Localization
-See the [localization README] for information on localizing the questionnaire.
+See the [localization README](README-LOCALIZATION.md) for information on localizing the questionnaire.

-## Contributing
-Contributions are welcome.
-Issues and Pull requests will be reviewed by the OpenChain Conformance Working Group.
-Any contributions to the questions must be licensed under the CC-BY-4 license.

 ## Self Certification Website Source
 The source code for the self-certification website is available under the Apache 2.0 license in the [Online-Self-Certification-Web-App](https://github.com/OpenChain-Project/Online-Self-Certification-Web-App) repository.
 Contributions to the web application are welcome.